1n4r1/1n4r1.github.io/_posts/2020-03-16-Hackthebox-Postman-Walkthrough.md

 root@kali:~#
 {% endhighlight %}

-Kali Linux can brute-force the password with the John the Ripper.<br>
+Kali Linux can brute-force the password of a SSH private key with the John the Ripper.<br>
 However, we need to change the SSH private key into the hash which format is crackable by John the Ripper.<br>
 By cracking with "rockyou.txt", we can achieve a password "computer2008" for someone.
 {% highlight shell %}